warmana/cloudant-docs-fork/source/includes/api/_document.md

 tombstone documents are not automatically removed, or 'purged'.

+Over time,
+as documents are created and deleted, the number of tombstone documents increases.
+Each tombstone is small,
+but gradually they add to database disk space usage, and to the query time for the primary index.
+To reduce these effects,
+you might want to purge the tombstones.

 <div></div>
+#### Simple purging of 'tombstone' documents

 > Example filter to exclude deleted documents during a replication

 ```json